slothsoft/screeps-script/README.md

 ## Memory

 Documentation on which memory is used for which information.
-Mandatory elements are.
+Mandatory elements are **bold**.